Chris Stylez

-Christopher Allen, better known by his stage name Chris Stylez, is a Canadian R&B recording artist, songwriter, and producer residing in New York City.
-Stylez' music has received over 50 million loops of his song "Who Is" on the social media platform Vine, and appeared on the Spotify Viral 50 and U.K. Viral 10 charts.
+Christopher Allen, better known by his stage name Chris Stylez, is a Canadian R&B singer, songwriter, and record producer.
+His 2014 song "Who Is" became popular on the now-defunct video platform Vine and appeared on the Spotify Viral 50 and U.K. Viral 10 charts.
 His first mainstream exposure was an appearance on the BET "Music Matters" initiative.

 Stylez was born in Ottawa, Ontario, Canada and spent most of his life making music.
 At a young age, Stylez learned to play guitar from Ronnie "Bop" Williams from The Wailers.
 In 2008, he recorded his first single "Fade Away" which gained international airplay.
 In 2010, he relocated from Canada to New York City in the hopes of furthering his career.
 He is influenced by Marvin Gaye and D'Angelo.